RealtyOffer/realty-offer-frontend/src/pages/frequently-asked-questions.md

         No.

-        Your personal information is very important to us and will NEVER be shared to third parties.
+        Your privacy is very important to us.
+Your personal information will NEVER be shared to third parties.

         **RealtyOffer** reserves the right to cancel at anytime.